 Hythe House Support believes the needs of children are better met and their welfare protected where carers are provided with appropriate training.
 To this end Hythe House Support is committed to the development of its foster carers through the provision of a comprehensive training programme that includes courses provided by both internal and external trainers.
-Many of our carers have completed the (formally) CWDC now the TSDS, and other carers are working towards the completion of the TSDS portfolio.
-Those who are in the process of completing it are supported with this, by offering them workshops.
-Hythe House have also offered all carers evening support groups and online training programmes to enable all carers to full fill their obligation as carers to progress their development and skills in caring for young people.
+All of our carers have completed the (formally) CWDC now the TSDS, portfolio.
+Anyone to join Hythe House who would be in the process of completing it are supported with this, by offering them workshops.
+Hythe House have also offered all carers evening support groups and on-line training programmes to enable all carers to full fill their obligation as carers to progress their development and skills in caring for young people.
 Carers are also encouraged to seek bespoke courses to meet the changing needs of the children in their care to enhance their care of the children through a greater level of understanding of the child's individual needs.